You are currently viewing Chumphu Ney, where the Floating Statue of Dorji Phagmo defies gravity

 Chumphu Lhakhang

-The main statue of this lhakang is the 5-foot tall floating statue of Dorji Phagmo (Vajravarahi) defying gravity.
+The main statue of Chumphu Lhakang is a 5-foot tall floating statue of Dorji Phagmo (Vajravarahi) defying gravity.
 Believe it or not, one leg is crossed at the knees and the other is standing but does not touch the ground.
-The Lama or monk at the temple attempts to prove this by moving money back and forth under the feet of the floating statue.
+The Lama at the temple proves this by moving money back and forth under the feet of the floating statue.

 It is believed that whoever visits this temple built on the crest of the crescent-shaped hill, is instantly liberated from the cycle of suffering owing to the site’s sacredness.
 Guru had even mentioned, ‘in the crescent-shaped cliff, there are concealed treasures on dharma teachings, on the face of the cliff, there is a foot impression of His Master (Guru Rinpoche)’.

-There is a hike every season in Bhutan, and any time of year is a good time to go hiking.
-However, certain seasons are better than others regarding the best hiking time.
 In Bhutan, the spring season, which runs from March to the end of May, and the autumn season, which runs from the end of September to the middle of November, are the best times to go hiking to your favorite places.
+Therefore, the best time to visit Chumphu Nye is the spring and autumn.
+You can visit many major pilgrimage sites of Paro with the Bhutan Pilgrimage Package.

 You can contact the Lam of Chumphu Nye, Chencho Gyelp at 77319651 or the site manager, Lopen Karma Tshering at 17859657.